-The number and variety of the vendor agreements can make it complex for management to determine the performance obligations associated with the vendor allowances and the related recognition as a reduction of cost of sales and related inventories.
+The number and variety of the vendor agreements can make it complex for management to determine the performance obligations associated with the vendor allowances and the related recognition thereof.
 As a result, management judgment is required.

 We considered this a key audit matter due to the number of vendor allowance transactions and varying terms of the vendor agreements, making the recognition of vendor allowances more complex, requiring management judgment.
 This resulted in a high degree of auditor judgment and effort in performing procedures and evaluating evidence.